datawithjack/datawithjack.github.io/_drafts/masters-thesis.md

 # Different Slopes for Different Folks: Using Linear Mixed Models to Prediction High Jump Performance

-In the realm of athletic performance, particularly in events like the high jump, predicting future success is a challenge that has long intrigued coaches and statisticians alike.
-My master's thesis delved into this very topic, exploring how statistical models, namely linear mixed models (LMMs), can be used to predict high jump performance over time.
+In athletics, predicting future performance (and ultimately success) is a challenge that has long intrigued athletes, coaches, national federations and statisticians alike.
+My master's thesis delved into this very topic, exploring how statistical models, namely linear mixed models (LMMs), can be used to (attempt to) predict high jump performance over time.

-The following article aims to give a brief overview of how and why I applied a linear mixed model to the problem of predicting high jump performance in youth athletes.
+The following article aims to give a brief overview of how and why I applied a linear mixed model to the problem of predicting high jump performance in youth athletes and the iterative approach I took to finding and slecting the best model.

 If you want to read the full thesis you can download it [here](https://raw.githubusercontent.com/datawithjack/masters-thesis/main/Jack-Andrew-Masters-Thesis.pdf).

+## The Dataset

+The dataset consisted of high jump results from over 6000 athlete all of which had 10 or more performances.
+The major of the data was scraped from the [World Athletics](https://worldathletics.org/) website and the UK's [Power of 10](https://www.thepowerof10.info/) website.

-## The Data
+## Exploratory Data Analysis (EDA)

-## EDA
 The most important findings of the EDA were:

-* Repeated measurements – some athletes have multiple observations (performances) over time.
+* **Repeated measurements** – some athletes have multiple observations (performances) over time.
-* A non-linear relationship is evident between age and performance.
+* A **non-linear relationship** is evident between age and performance.
-* Hierarchical structures are present - Athletes within countries, Athletes within Competitions, Competitions within Seasons.
+* **Hierarchical structures** are present - Athletes within countries, Athletes within Competitions, Competitions within Seasons.
-* The High Jump Performance response variable is left skewed.
-* The explanatory variable age is right-skewed.

 The R Shiny App I created here to explore the data is available here.

-NOTES:
-different slopes ofr differnet folks
+## Selecting an a Modelling Approach

+All the findings of the EDA pointed towards

 ## The Journey Begins: Simple Linear Regression